“I believe the Judiciary has

 Today, and as it has always been in our public sector,

-people with questionable character or appalling work ethics capitalize on their
+people with questionable character or appalling work ethics capitalise on their

 closeness to power or ethnic affinity to secure and perpetuate their emptiness